There has never been a better time to go solar

 *Please note that we add a $0.75 service change for Household Membership paid via PayPal transaction to offset the additional costs of

 this convenient payment method.
 The service fee for Institutional Memberships is $2.00.
+Deposit are subject to a $17 transaction fee.
 If you prefer to pay by cash or cheque please

 contact us to make arrangements.